marcoms/quicktap/readme.md

 # `quicktap`

 `quicktap` implements a class-based replacement for the `:active` pseudo-class that doesn't delay on mobile.
-Elements using `quicktap` should manifest a noticeable improvement to latency.
+Elements using `quicktap` should manifest a noticeable improvement in touch latency.

 View the [demo page](https://marcoms.github.io/quicktap/demo) on a mobile device, or watch a [video](https://marcoms.github.io/quicktap/demo/res/video/demo.webm) of the differences.